unixcharles/refinerycms-routes/readme.md

 You want to move you website to Refinery CMS, but the SEO guy don't like the idea of loosing control of URL?

+Create your own custom routes for fine grained rules!
+Take the control of URLs and redirect legacy URLs.

 ## Install

     # Gemfile